marcelblijleven/beans/README.md

 make install
 ```

-After the `make install` command you still need to push the tag to the remote using `git push --tags`.
+After the `make install` command you still need to push the tag to the remote using `git push --follow-tags`.

 If you want to make a prerelease, use `cz bump --changelog --prerelease beta` instead.